Strawberry Poppy Seed Pasta Salad

 You can serve right away at room temperature or chill for one to two hours in the fridge For the freshest taste if making ahead wait to add the strawberries and cheese until just before serving

 A fork is in a bowl of pasta salad.
-Save This
+Save It

 A fork is in a bowl of pasta salad. | zetluna.com